nazaninnaghibi/bp-fsd1/README.md

 that it displays a cart for each user with its details and there are two buttons on it, for deleting and updating the user, but nobody can delete, create or update a user until they sign up or if they already registered, they can sign in to create a new user or update and delete them, so both authentication and authorization are applied on this web page.

-- Technology used: Redux, Mongo DB (CRUD), Node.js, Express
+- Technology used: React + Redux, Mongo DB (CRUD), Node.js, Express
 - A React.js form collecting first name, last name, and phone number, with a UI framework called, material-ui